jetify-com/devbox/README.md

 ## Installing Devbox

-In addition to installing Devbox itself, you will need to install `nix` and `docker` since Devbox depends on them:
+Devbox requires `nix` to be installed.

 1. Install [Nix Package Manager](https://nixos.org/download.html).
 (Don't worry, you don't need to learn Nix.)

-2. Install [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://www.docker.com/get-started/).
-Note that docker is only needed if you want to create containers – the shell functionality works without it.
+2. Optionally, if you would like to build a container image, you will need Docker.
+Docker is not required for using the shell functionality.
+Install [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://www.docker.com/get-started/).

 3. Install Devbox: